RobinBuschmann/react.di/README.md

 npm install react.di reflect-metadata --save
 ```

-Your `tsconfig.json` need to be configured with  the following flags:
+Your `tsconfig.json` needs to be configured with  the following flags:
 ```
 "experimentalDecorators": true,
 "emitDecoratorMetadata": true